vegaprotocol/vega/design/index.md

 ## Modelling the domain

-Much of the application lives in the /internal directory.
-Each sub-directory is a package and these packages represent a discrete domain or concept from the whitepaper.
+Some subdirectories contain golang packages which represent a discrete domain or concept from the whitepaper.

 ### Design documentation